 Many insurers will offer a primarily offer cash settlement which at first may seem perfectly acceptable but when you look into exactly how much the repairs will cost you soon find that the offer falls way short of the real cost of repairs.

 AMPM’s Rated Loss adjusters take a different approach to insurance claims management.
 As independent loss adjusting company, they are under no pressure whatsoever from your insurer.
 This enables them to assess any flood damage in a much fairer way.
 After all they are working for you – not your insurance company!

 Rated Loss Adjusters do not exist to increase your settlement to more than what it should be, they work to ensure that the settlement you receive is fair.
 AMPM will work to make sure that you receive 100 percent of your entitlement, No More No Less.

 AMPM offer this service at no cost to you when you agree to appoint one of their recommended flood restoration companies.
 These are handpicked by AMPM based on their expertise and experience with flood damage restoration.
-All contractors also offer a full 2 your guarantee on all work they complete.
-Alternatively if you would prefer a cash settlement instead then AMPM will provide this service for a 10 percent fee.
+Alternatively, if you would prefer a cash settlement instead then AMPM will provide this service for a 10 percent fee.

 Find out how AMPM can protect your interests after damage to your property: https://www.publiclossadjusters.com